January, March, SeptemberApply now

 We welcome applications for deferred entry on some courses.
 If you have specific plans during your year out, indicate these on your personal statement as they may be relevant to your course and could enhance your application.

 Please see the international pages of our website for full details of our entry requirements (including English-language skills) as well as contacts for advice and support.

 From 2009 the UK Border Agency introduced a Points-Based Immigration System (PBS) for students coming to the UK from outside the European Economic Area (EEA).
 Students entering higher education will need to obtain a Confirmation of Acceptance (CAS) plus finance confirmation to obtain a Tier 4 student visa.
 UK education providers are licensed by the UK Border Agency.
 When students apply for their visa (or entry clearance) they will need a valid Certificate of Acceptance of Studies from the university.
 Please note that a CAS is not a guarantee that a visa will be issued.

 See the following websites for further details: www.ukba.homeoffice.gov.uk/studyingintheuk

-Completing this programme will allow you to study further at a masters level, such as an MSc in Advanced Practice in Health and Social Care, or a PgC in Practice Development.
-Alternatively, you can consolidate your degree by taking a University Advanced Diploma (60 credits at degree level) in a range of practice-based subjects.
+Completing this top-up degree will allow you to study further at a masters level, such as an MSc in Advanced Practice, a PgC, PgDip or MSc in Practice Development.

 Resources and facilities

 As one of the UK's leading health departments, we are proud of the high support we offer our students through high-quality courses supported by expert academic and clinical practice staff.
-You'll enjoy access to fantastic facilities and be well-prepared for going straight into employment after completing your course.
+You'll enjoy access to fantastic facilities and be well-prepared to take your nursing career to the next level.